Working papers

 the earlier February 2022 version with a different title is also available as CRC TR 224 Discussion Paper No. 267

 Online ratings play an important role in many markets.
 However, how fast they can reveal seller types remains unclear.
-We propose a new model of rating behavior where learning about the seller type influences the rating decision.
-We calibrate the model to eBay data and find that ratings can be very informative.
+To study this question, we propose a new model in which a buyer learns about the seller’s type from previous ratings and her own experience and rates the seller if she learns enough.
+We derive two testable implications and verify them using administrative data from eBay.
+We also show that alternative explanations are unlikely to explain the observed patterns.
+After having validated the model in that way, we calibrate it to eBay data to quantify the speed of learning.
+We find that ratings can be very informative.
 After 25 transactions, the likelihood of correctly predicting the seller type is above 95 percent.

 This figure shows that cost-sharing policies that lead to higher premiums tentatively lead to lower welfare of predictable sick individuals.